-Do multivalve engines have real advantages for average motorists Many...
+Do multivalve engines have any real advantages for the average motorist?

 Do "multivalve" engines have real advantages for average motorists?
 Many years ago, I enjoyed reading Smokey Yunick's articles in Popular Science.
 In an article on engines, Smokey said that there is no advantage, to most drivers.
 He said that multivalve engines have value only at high rpm (i.e., for people who drive very fast).
 What's more, gas mileage doesn't seem to have improved with all of these multivalve engines out there now.
 What do you think of Smokey's comments? -- Charles

 RAY: What a coincidence; Smokey Yunick is what we call my brother every time he lights a cigar.